Profiles

 Claude Code loads the entire file as its system prompt, so instructions from all chained profiles are active simultaneously.

 In single-profile mode, CLAUDE.md is a direct copy of the source file.
 In chain mode, it’s a rendered concatenation.
 Both are real files (not symlinks) for WSL/Windows compatibility.
-The sync daemon detects source changes and re-renders automatically.
+Re-run agentihooks init to refresh after editing profile sources.

 Querying the active chain